gallit0/holbertonschool-printf/README.md

 ================

 %d
-This is used to print a variable of type int.
+This is used to print a variable of type int in base 10.

 %i
 Does the same as "%d".
 Only difference would be in scanf (man scanf).